-All elephants are highly intelligent and social animals with the females often living in the same herd for 60-70 years.
-A keystone species, elephants help maintain the balance of the ecosystem in which they live.
-They disperse seeds extensively, with one study showing they spread the seeds of 96 plants over a 35-mile radius helping biodiversity in the forest.
+And in the final elephant fact category, elephants are a keystone species, helping maintain the balance of the ecosystem in which they live.
+They disperse seeds extensively, with one study showing a single elephant can spread the seeds of 96 plants over a 35-mile radius helping biodiversity in the forest.

 Our Experience with Elephants

 While both Dale and I have traveled to Africa before we met, we went to Kenya last year to learn more about conservation in Africa.
 The highlight of our trip was visiting an elephant orphanage.
 The David Sheldrick Elephant Orphanage is just outside Nairobi, Kenya.
 For an hour, we got to play with 18 baby elephants.
 One of the most inspiring experiences of our lifetime.

 What Can You Do to Help?

 What can we do, especially living so far away?
 You can support international wildlife groups, especially The David Sheldrick Wildlife Trust which operates the baby elephant (and rhino) orphanage.
 Give an orphan adoption as a gift to a family member or friend.
 We guarantee it will be one of the best gifts they will ever receive.

 Or get involved with a zoo that practices conservation.
 Join a zoo and learn all you can about elephants.
 As lifetime members of the NC Zoo, we love to visit their African elephants and also learn about their work with Asian elephants in Vietnam.